 - Content: product descriptions, categories, blog, internal links.

-- Week 1: structure, theme, main pages, catalog import.
+- Week 1: structure, theme, core pages, catalog import.

-- Week 2: redirects, settings, tests, final adjustments, and launch.
+- Week 2: redirects, settings, tests, final tweaks, and launch.

 - Too many apps.
-Speed drops and no one explains why.
+Speed drops and nobody says why.

 - Identical product descriptions from the supplier.
-Then there's duplicate content.
+Then you end up with duplicate content.

-- Collections without logic.
+- Collections with no logic.
 The customer gets lost and leaves.

 - Missing meta titles and meta descriptions.
-It's minor, but it affects visibility.
+It’s small, but it hits visibility.

 - Images without compression and without WebP.
-Pages become heavy.
+Pages get heavy.

-For more examples and ideas for Shopify, SEO news, and SEO blog topics, check out AI Tech News: Blog for Shopify and SEO trends.
+For more Shopify examples and ideas, SEO news, and SEO blog topic ideas, check out AI Tech News: a blog about Shopify and SEO trends.

-Once the store is in Shopify, the "to be found" part comes in.
-This includes site SEO optimization, on-page SEO, and generative optimization, which helps with visibility in Google AI and ChatGPT Search.
+Once the store is on Shopify, the next part is “being found”.
+This is where website SEO optimization, on-page SEO optimization, and generative optimization come in, helping with visibility in Google AI and ChatGPT Search.

-It's not just text.
-There's structure, data, and internal links.
-The small things that no one wants to do, but they work.
+It’s not just text.
+There’s structure, data, and internal links.
+The small things nobody wants to do, but that work.

 - Meta data: titles and descriptions for categories, products, and pages.

-- Structured data and entity signals to understand the context.
+- Structured data and entity signals, so the context is understood.

 - Internal linking between collections, articles, and product pages.

-- Image optimization: alt texts, sizes, WebP where possible.
+- Image optimization: alt text, sizes, WebP where possible.

-- Speed and Core Web Vitals, without overloading the store with heavy scripts.
+- Speed and Core Web Vitals, without stuffing the store with heavy scripts.

 Small words that drive searches

-People search in many ways: seo, сео, sometimes even ceo optimization.
-They also search for "website development," "Shopify store build," and "seo price" or "seo prices."
+People search in many ways: SEO, SEO, sometimes even ceo optimization.
+They also search for “website development”, “online store development”, and “seo price” or “seo prices”.

-That's why it's important to have clear categories, clean URLs, and meaningful texts.
-Short but useful.
+That’s why it’s important to have clear categories, clean URLs, and meaningful copy.
+Short, but useful.

-If you want to return to the beginning and see all services in one place, open Home.
+If you want to go back to the beginning and see all services in one place, open Home.

 Questions and answers

 Question: How do I set up 301 redirects in Shopify?
-Answer: Create a "old → new" map and test each important page before launch.
+Answer: create a “old → new” map and test every important page before going live.

 Question: Are customers and orders transferred to Shopify?
-Answer: Yes, they are usually migrated, but the format depends on the data and platform.
+Answer: yes, they’re typically migrated, but the format depends on the data and the platform.

 Question: Who can migrate an online store quickly?
-Answer: Look for a team experienced in online store migration from OpenCart with clear tests before launch.
+Answer: look for a team with experience in migrating an online store from OpenCart and clear pre-launch testing.

-Question: How long does a Shopify store build take?
-Answer: A standard store is often ready in about 2 weeks if there are no heavy integrations.
+Question: How long does it take to build an online store in Shopify?
+Answer: a standard store is often ready in about 2 weeks, if there are no heavy integrations.

 Question: What is GEO and why do I need it?
-Answer: It is an approach for visibility in generative search engines when the search is "like a conversation."
+Answer: it’s an approach to visibility in generative search engines, where search is “like a conversation”.

 Conclusion

-Successful migration is a combination of technique and content.
-Start with URL redirects, carefully transfer customers and orders, and test everything before launch.
+A successful migration is a mix of technology and content.
+Start with URL redirects, transfer customers and orders carefully, and test everything before launch.

-If you want a specific plan and quick action, contact us through Contact SEOexpert.bg and confidently proceed with the migration of your online store from OpenCart to Shopify.
+If you want a clear plan and fast action, get in touch via Contact SEOexpert.bg and move forward confidently with migrating an online store from OpenCart to Shopify.

 SEOexpert.bg will contact you within 1–2 business days.
-Multilingual AI SEO, GEO, and Shopify services with business email communication in English.
+Multilingual AI-based search engine optimization, Generative Engine Optimization (GEO), and Shopify services, with an option for business email communication in English.